fuhan666/excel-cli/README.md

 excel-cli path/to/your/file.xlsx -j -d v -r 2

 # Pipe JSON output to another command
-excel-cli path/to/your/file.xlsx -j | jq '.SheetName[0]'
+excel-cli path/to/your/file.xlsx -j > data.json # (example) Save JSON output to a file
 ```

 ### Command-line Options